You are here

 Grammar practice can be fun

 Whenever possible find engaging ways to practise grammar such as online games and videos.
-Have a look at the Grammar Snacks section on LearnEnglish Teens.
+Have a look at the Grammar section on LearnEnglish Teens.
 Grammar is presented in an animated video and explained in a conversation-style text.
 There are also online practice exercises.